 Culture-fit hiring is all about ensuring harmony between the candidate and the values and norms of the business.

 And it works both ways - prospective employees are researching for culture fit too.
 Millennial & Gen Z employees in particular are becoming more mindful about the type of employer they work for.

-In this blog I’ll be exploring what exactly cultural fit means and the reasons why it is important for business.
+In this blog, we'll be exploring what exactly cultural fit means and the reasons why it's important for business.

 What is cultural fit?

 Cultural fit is essentially all about matching people with business culture.

 First of all, let’s define what we mean by business culture.
 A company’s culture can be seen as the values and beliefs of the company’s founders through to the collective force of employees, interactions between management and staff, and the environment in which they work.

 It’s a bit like an ecosystem involving a complex network of organisms and components, which includes us (humans), and the technology, systems, premises, tools etc which we need to work.

 Just like there are variations in individual’s personalities, business culture varies from company to company.
 It’s why some people fit into one set of business values and a particular working environment, but not in others.